Emergency care

 Our emergency services

-Our emergency department offers around-the-clock services and is staffed with board-certified physicians, highly skilled nurses and specialized support staff.
+Our emergency department offers 24/7 services and is staffed with board-certified physicians, highly skilled nurses and specialized support staff.

 Dedicated pediatric emergency care

 We understand that nothing is more upsetting than when your child needs emergency care.
-To help provide you peace of mind during a stressful situation, we offer a dedicated pediatric emergency room just for children.
+To support the well-being of you and your family, we offer a dedicated pediatric ER.

-Equipment, procedures, treatments and even medications can be drastically different for young patients than for adults, so our pediatric emergency room offers:
+Equipment, procedures, treatments and even medications can be drastically different for children than for adults, so our pediatric ER offers:

 - Access to doctors, subspecialists and nurses specially trained in caring for children